NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson05_data_organization.md

 ---
 title: Data Management and Project Organization
 author: Harvard HPC Staff, Modified by E. Sally Chang @ NICHD
-date: Last edited January 2025
+date: Last edited March 2025
 ---
+### NOTE:
+To make names more generalized for the next course, `/data/Bspc-training/shared/rnaseq_jan2025` is now `/data/Bspc-training/shared/rnaseq_mov10` .
+Make sure to edit any scripts that refer to the shared data!

 ## Learning Objectives